Skip to content

 No — the same Entra app registration / OIDC identity works for both.
 The only difference is which GitHub environment the apply runs under (prod for Terraform, apply for Bicep), and you add a federated credential per environment.

 Subscription IDs and tenant IDs are not secrets on their own (they appear in every resource ID), but they’re useful for phishing reconnaissance — treat them as internal.
 Best practice: keep *.auto.tfvars and *.bicepparam out of public repos, or use a private repo.
-The wizard reminds you of this on the result page.
+The generator reminds you of this on the result page.

 How do I update AVM module versions (Terraform)?